WHAT IS FAMILY CAMP?

 Designed specifically to meet the needs of our youngest campers, Family Camp offers campers ages 9-14 the chance to try out camp life in a safe and supportive environment with their parents, caregivers and/or siblings present.

 Giving parents and potential campers the chance to come to Camp together does two important things: it allows kids to begin getting comfortable in our camp environment before they come to Camp on their own, and it lets parents get to know our staff and begin developing confidence in our team’s ability to keep their loved one safe and healthy during their stay at Camp.
-As the 4 days progress, we give the families scheduled activities away from their camper(s) to help everyone transition towards a main camp experience.

 WHO CAN ATTEND FAMILY CAMP?